digicatapult/bridgeAI-MLOps-knowledge-hub/team_arch.md

 <h3>The Team's Architecture <a href="https://app.mural.co/t/jmsandbox6893/m/jmsandbox6893/1723564838519/90dee27020222851bf2f8b62c04fd272c25fd1d3?sender=udec36d924fb252f9f2506642" target="_blank">Mural</a>:</h3>

-Note: click on a number icon in the image for a brief description of the process associated with it.
+Click on a number icon in the image for a brief description of the process associated with it.

 <img src="mlops_architecture.png" usemap = "#arch" width="839" height="650.64"/>
 <!-- intrinsic size - 1980 by 1542; div w and h by 2.36 -->